-Homeowners insurance policies exclude liability for domestic help that should be covered by a Worker’s Compensation policy.
+Homeowners insurance policies exclude liability for domestic help that should be covered by a Workers’ Compensation policy.
 Who should be covered varies depending on the state you’re in.
 In New York, any domestic staff member who works at least 20 hours a week for 6 or more weeks must be covered under a workers compensation policy.
-Whereas, in Connecticut, a nanny, au pair, driver, etc that works more than 26 hours per week must be covered under a workers compensation policy.
+Whereas, in Connecticut, a nanny, au pair, or driver that works more than 26 hours per week must be covered under a workers compensation policy.

-Workers Comp can assist with lost income and medical expenses if a domestic employee incurs a work-related injury or illness.
-This policy will provide protection for the homeowners because when the domestic worker accepts the workers compensation benefits, they usually are forfeiting their right to sue their employer/ the homeowner.
+Workers’ Comp can assist with lost income and medical expenses if a domestic employee incurs a work-related injury or illness.
+This policy typically provides protection for the homeowners because when the domestic worker accepts the workers compensation benefits, they usually are forfeiting their right to sue their employer/ the homeowner.

 For a free quote for your business or personal insurance, send us a message or call us at (203) 655-6974.